Omniplex Cinemas: History

 Omniplex owns the world's tallest cinema in Glasgow, Scotland.

 The Anderson family have a long history in the film and cinema business dating back to 1948 when Kevin Anderson (Paul Anderson's father now retired) first started a film distribution business.
 The first films acquired were The Hills of Donegal and The Rose of Tralee, which were distributed to cinemas across Ireland.

 The first cinema was purchased in Lucan in 1955.
 The Andersons continued to acquire, redevelop and sell cinemas across Ireland over the subsequent decades.
 Their biggest acquisition came when they bought the Rank Cinemas portfolio in 1988, which included Dublin's flagship Savoy cinema and The Screen cinema, which the Andersons jointly owned as part of the Dublin Cinema Group until 2013.

 The first cinema to be branded an Omniplex was in Santry (now IMC).
 Since then, Omniplex has expanded in both the Republic of Ireland and Northern Ireland.
 This includes the 13 screen Cork Omniplex which opened in 2005 and the Rathmines Omniplex which completed in 2014 following a 15-year campaign to open cinemas in The Swan SC, which the Andersons acquired in 1999.

 The company announced the acquisition of the Quayside cinema in Balbriggan, which was bought from NAMA and refurbished at a cost of €1.5m.

 As well as screening films, Omniplex cinemas also show live events that are broadcast from around the world.
 This includes weekly live show from New York's Met Opera, The Bolshoi Ballet and music concerts.

 Omniplex are reported to sell 5.5m cinema tickets per year.

 In 2014, Omniplex launched a bid to buy the lease of the Odyssey Complex in Belfast, the Odyssey Trust declined the deal.

 In May 2015 it was announced that Omniplex had bought the Gaiety Cinema Group (GCG) in an €8m deal.
 GCG owned two cinemas in Sligo and Arklow.

+In February 2023, Omniplex brought the Scotch Hall Shopping Centre in Drogheda.

 In 2023, Omniplex opened a concept cinema in CastleCourt, Belfast under the name The Avenue.
 Omniplex later brought the concept to its new Sunderland cinema in September 2025 as luxury cinema screens.

 On 4 December 2023, Omniplex announced it had expanded into Great Britain, with the acquisition of the Empire Cinemas chain, which had previously entered administration in July.
 Omniplex would later acquire more cinemas in Sunderland and Wigan.

 In May 2025, Omniplex acquired Cineworld Glasgow from Cineworld, meaning they now own the tallest cinema in the world and would rebrand it under their name after Cineworld leaves the building in September 2025.
 Omniplex announced on 27 October 2025 that they would be reopening the cinema in summer 2026 as the building will receive extensive refurbishments.
+It opened on 10 July 2026.